Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to KLR algebras

 Hence the composition length of $\overset{\to}{S}_{Q}(\up)$ for $\dist_Q(\up) \ge 1$ is lager than or equal to $\len_Q(\up)+2$. \end{theorem}

 \begin{proof} If $\up$ and $\up'$ are good adjacent neighbors, we have a non-zero homomorphism $ \overset{\to}{S}_{Q}(\up') \to \overset{\to}{S}_{Q}(\up)$ by the same argument of the preceding theorem.
 Since their socles are isomorphic to each other and the socle appears once in their composition series, the homomorphism should be injective.
 Then our first assertion follows from the definition of good neighbors.
-The second assertion follows from the first assertion and {\rm (d)} in Theorem \ref{thm: BkMc}. \end{proof}
+More precisely, we have a sequences of injective homomorphisms (see Definition~\ref{def: good neighbor})